apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 pip install reachy-mini[mujoco]
 ```

-Then run the daemon with the `--sim`Â argument.
+Then run the daemon with the `--sim` argument.

 ```bash
 reachy-mini-daemon --sim